Kaushal1011/getmenotes/README.md

 ## Idea

 - User adds notes in comments in the code of project while working
-- fanwan makes markdown with notes
+- gmn makes markdown with notes
-- fanwan.clean cleans the code with extra logging notes and cleans the code of too much comments.
+- gmn.clean cleans the code with extra logging notes and cleans the code of too much comments.

 ## examples use case